openstack/glance/doc/source/man/glanceregistry.rst

 DESCRIPTION
 ===========

-glance-registry is the reference implementation of a server daemon that serves image metadata based on the Glance Registry REST-like API.
+glance-registry is a server daemon that serves image metadata through a REST-like API.

 OPTIONS
 =======